Aembit/terraform-provider-aembit/docs/data-sources/countries.md

 page_title: "aembit_countries Data Source - terraform-provider-aembit"
 subcategory: ""
 description: |-
-  Provides a list of countries and their administrative subdivisions.
+  List of countries and their administrative subdivisions.
 ---

 # aembit_countries (Data Source)

-Provides a list of countries and their administrative subdivisions.
+List of countries and their administrative subdivisions.